kennywam/sia-integration/README.md

 ## Overview

-The Sia integration project aims to implement a Retrieval-Augmented Generation (RAG) system for enhancing AI capabilities in digitika-saas processes.
+The Sia integration project aims to implement a Retrieval-Augmented Generation (RAG) system for enhancing AI capabilities in digitika processes.

 ## Objectives